sgodkhindi/WorldBank_ETL/README.md

 - Performed various visualizations
 - Loaded the final csv files to a dataset

-**Bar Graph for the Top 5 Countries by Total Project Cost for Closed Projects**
+**Bar Graph for the Top 5 Countries by Total Project Cost for Completed Projects**

 ![Top 5 Countries By Cost - Closed Projects](Images/Top5CountriesClosed.png)

-**Bar Graph for the Bottom 5 Countries by Total Project Cost for Closed Projects**
+**Bar Graph for the Bottom 5 Countries by Total Project Cost for Completed Projects**

 ![Bottom 5 Countries By Cost - Closed Projects](Images/Bottom5CountriesClosed.png)